-2. Conditions for Exemption:

-a.
-The company has less than \$300 million of ordinary life premiums2 and, if the company is a member of an NAIC group of life insurers, the group has combined ordinary life premiums2 of less than \$600 million;
+- 2. Conditions for Exemption: - a.
+The company has less than \$300 million of ordinary life premiums,1 and if the company is a member of an NAIC group of life insurers, the group has combined ordinary life premiums1 of less than \$600 million;

 b.
-The company has reported total adjusted capital of at least 450% of the authorized control level RBC as reported in the prior calendar year annual financial statement, or has less than \$50,000,000 of ordinary life premiums2;
+The company has reported total adjusted capital (TAC) of at least 450% of the authorized control level risk-based capital (RBC) as reported in the prior calendar year annual financial statement, or has less than \$50,000,000 of ordinary life premiums1;